Calabi-Yau Varieties via Cyclic Covers, and Complex Hyperbolic Structures for their Moduli Spaces: Relations to Deligne--Mostow Theory: Dimension

 \begin{prop} There is a natural isomorphism between $\QQ[\omega]$-Hodge structures of ball type

 \end{prop}

 \begin{proof} Since the fibers of $p_i$ are $K3$ surfaces with ADE singularities with vanishing $H^3$, we still have natural isomorphisms $H^1(P_i-B,\LL)\cong H^3(Y, \QQ[\omega])_\chi$ together with the Hermitian pairings.
-The other parts follow from the same argument in the proof of Proposition \ref{proposition: kondo to Deligne-Mostow}. \end{proof}
+The other parts follow from the same argument in the proof of Proposition \ref{proposition: kondo to Deligne--Mostow}. \end{proof}

-\begin{cor} For any type $T$ in Table \ref{table: CY deligne-mostow} with the associated Deligne-Mostow data $\alpha$, the ball quotient corresponding to Calabi-Yau varieties of type $T$ is commensurable with ball quotient in Deligne-Mostow theory with data $\alpha$.
+\begin{cor} For any type $T$ in Table \ref{table: CY Deligne--Mostow} with the associated Deligne--Mostow data $\alpha$, the ball quotient corresponding to Calabi--Yau varieties of type $T$ is commensurable with ball quotient in Deligne--Mostow theory with data $\alpha$.
 In other words, they are the same up to a finite cover. \end{cor}

 For a fixed type $T$, it is possible that different projections $p_i$ satisfy the Condition \ref{Condition: CY fiber rigid}.
-Combining Corollary \ref{corollary: comm 2} and Corollary \ref{corollary: comm}, we have the following commensurability result for Deligne-Mostow lattices.
+Combining Corollary \ref{corollary: comm 2} and Corollary \ref{corollary: comm}, we have the following commensurability result for Deligne--Mostow lattices.

 \begin{cor} The arithmetic lattices $\Gamma_\alpha\in \PU(1, n)$ with the following lists of parameters $\alpha$ are commensurable among each list. \begin{enumerate} \item $n=6$, $6\alpha=((1)^8,4), ((1)^6, (2)^3)$. \item $n=5$, $6\alpha=(1^6,2,4), (1^7,5),(1^4,2^4)$. \item $n=4$, $6\alpha=(1^5,2,5), (1^4,2^2,4), (1^2,2^5)$. \item $n=3$, $6\alpha=(1^4, 4^2), (1^3,2^2,5), (1^2,2^3,4), (2^6)$. \item $n=2$, $6\alpha=(1^3,4,5), (1^2,2,4^2), (1,2^3,5), (2^4, 4)$. \end{enumerate} \end{cor}